Palm Springs Architects: The Masters of Mid-Century Modern Design - Part 1

-Palm Springs grew at a time when suburban tract homes were going up all over Southern California, but whereas redevelopment and sprawl overwhelmed some of the mid-century neighborhoods in more urban areas, Palm Springs remained a rather quiet resort and retirement community.
+Palm Springs grew at a time when suburban tract homes were going up all over Southern California.
+In contrast, while redevelopment and sprawl overwhelmed some mid-century neighborhoods in urban areas, Palm Springs remained a quiet resort and retirement community.

 - Shamel Residence, Eldorado Country Club.
 1961